British Indian Ocean Territory: Government

 As a territory of the United Kingdom, the head of state is King Charles III.
 There is no Governor appointed to represent the King in the territory, as there are no permanent inhabitants (as is also the case in South Georgia and the South Sandwich Islands and the British Antarctic Territory).
 The territory is one of eight dependencies in the Indian Ocean, alongside the Ashmore and Cartier Islands, Christmas Island, the Cocos (Keeling) Islands, and Heard Island and McDonald Islands, all Australian possessions; the French Southern and Antarctic Lands, with the French Scattered Islands in the Indian Ocean and its dependencies of Tromelin and the Glorioso Islands; along with French Mayotte and Réunion.

-The head of government is the Commissioner, currently Paul Candler, who is also Director of Overseas Territories in the Foreign and Commonwealth Office and Commissioner of the British Antarctic Territory; the Deputy Commissioner is Stephen Hilton, and the Administrator is Kit Pyman, and all senior officials reside in the United Kingdom.
+The head of government is the Commissioner, Nishi Dholakia, and the Administrator is Mike Vidler.
 The Commissioner's Representative in the territory is the officer commanding the detachment of British forces.

 The laws of the territory are based on the constitution, currently set out in the British Indian Ocean Territory (Constitution) Order 2004, which gives the Commissioner power to make laws for the peace, order and good government of the territory.
 If the Commissioner has not made a law on a particular topic then, in most circumstances, the laws that apply in the territory are the same as those that apply in England and Wales under the terms of the Courts Ordinance 1983.
 There is no legislature (and no elections) as there are no permanent inhabitants, although a small legal system has been established for the jurisdiction.
-As almost all residents of the BIOT are members of the United States military, however, in practice crimes are more commonly charged under United States military law.
+As almost all residents of the BIOT are members of the United States military, in practice, crimes are more commonly charged under United States military law.

 Applicable treaties between the United Kingdom and the United States govern the use of the military base.
 The first exchange of notes, signed on 30 December 1966, constituted an agreement concerning the availability for defence purposes of the British Indian Ocean Territory.
 This was followed by agreements on the construction of a communications facility (1972), naval support facility (1976), construction contracts (1987), and a monitoring facility (1999).
 The United States is reportedly required to ask permission of the United Kingdom to use the base for offensive military action.

+As the BIOT forms a separate legal jurisdiction to the United Kingdom under British law, many international conventions signed by the United Kingdom were not extended to the BIOT.
+These include humanitarian treaties, including the 1951 Refugee Convention and the International Covenant on Civil and Political Rights, which makes the legal situation difficult.
+While the UK has joint jurisdiction over the military base, the British government contends that US warships around the base are responsible solely to the US, and thus do not need to meet British treaty obligations.